Accounting conferences can be an excellent source of new ideas and connections for firm owners.

 CPB Canada hosts the annual Ignite conference, which provides a strong networking opportunity for Canadian firm that offers bookkeeping services.

-In any event, this accounting conference is one of the top choices for Canadian accounting and bookkeeping finance professionals, providing breakout sessions, helpful speakers, and plenty of networking opportunities.
+This accounting conference is one of the top choices for Canadian accounting and finance professionals — they provide breakout sessions, helpful speakers, and plenty of networking opportunities.

 8. Digital CPA (DCPA)